discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 - <Skill id="42259"/> for <Boon name="Stability"/>, <Boon name="Resistance"/>, reflects and damage reduction.
 - Optionally: <Skill name="litanyofwrath"/> for a 6s long high HP regeneration.

 One main downside of <Specialization text="Condi Firebrand" name="Firebrand"/> is that you lack CC (Crowd Control), and missing the unique party wide +216 <Attribute name="Power"/> buff provided by <Skill name="Bane Signet"/>.
-You should make up for the lack of CC with [consumables](/guides/consumables).

 Overall this build is one of the best picks for newer players, for PuGs as <Boon name="Quickness"/> provider or for people that want to be more independant of their groups.